byu-oit/hw-fargate-api/README.md

 ## Setup
 * Create a new repo [using this template](https://github.com/byu-oit/hw-fargate-api/generate).

+  Make sure to check the box that says "Include all branches".

   You need your own repo so that you can push changes and have CodePipeline deploy them.

   Keep your repo name relatively short.
 Since we're creating AWS resources based off the name, we've seen [issues with repo names longer than about 24 characters](https://github.com/byu-oit/hw-fargate-api/issues/22).